learningwala/w/m/content/mihir-cv-july-24.md

 ## Summary

-I am passionate educator working at formal and informal learning environments for the past 11 years.
+I am passionate educator.

+I never been to formal school after completing 10th grade.
+I am working with children since the age of 18.
+During this decade long journey, I worked in a formal & informal learning spaces.
+Worked with children directly , shared my understanding of education and pedagogy with teachers, developed content, curricula & more.

+My core interests areas are 'love & Relationship in education', Child development & learning, language pedagogy and children literature, life skills education and ecological consciousness / nature education.

+My work is deeply inspired by the philosophies of [J. Krishnamurti](https://en.wikipedia.org/wiki/Jiddu_Krishnamurti), [Martin Buber](https://infed.org/mobi/martin-buber-on-education/) , and the science of brain, learning, and child development.

-**I craft transformative learning journeys with children and young adults through experiential methodologies.**
+I create transformative learning journeys for children, young adults and educators using experiential methodologies, including theater, nature-based explorations, and interdisciplinary projects.

-**Highlights :**

-- I started my journey as an educator at the age of 19.
-In past 11 years I have worked with children and young adults from different socio economic backgrounds.

-- I am part of faculty team for the 'Child Development & learning - certificate course for educators' facilitated by Eklavya Foundation & Delhi Univesity.
+I am part of the faculty team for the ['Child Development, Learning & Special Needs'](https://www.eklavya.in/about-us-eklavya/what-we-do-eklavya-new/courses-and-workshops/child-development-special-needs-and-learning-a-certificate-course) course at Eklavya Foundation, Bhopal. and a proud recipient of the Earth Educator Fellowship (2022-23), supported by the [Youth Conservation Action Network](https://www.youcan.in/).

-- I am practitioner of 'Project Based learning', 'Applied Theater' & 'Nature Based learning'.

 ---------